How a Hudson Valley family of entrepreneurs bootstraps their textile business

 Samuel Hayes wants in, too.

-Ever since he was little, Eva’s brother Samuel Hayes has had a fascination for squiggly, scrawly things.
-His whimsical and quirky doodles have a kind of kinetic presence that is perfect for animation, which is what Samuel studied at the Massachusetts College of Art and Design.
+It’s a style that is perfect for animation, which is what Samuel studied at the Massachusetts College of Art and Design.

-With Samuel on board, the trio decided to name their clothing line Lucky Bug Clothing since that worked so well with Samuel’s lifelong fascination for drawing fun, bug-like figures.
+With Samuel on board, the trio decided to name their clothing line Lucky Bug Clothing.

-And as they suspected, his illustrated creative, quirky characters lent themselves perfectly to the repeat patterns necessary for the whimsical, soft fabric clothing geared towards babies.
+The illustrated creative, quirky characters lent themselves perfectly to the whimsical, soft fabric clothing geared towards babies.

 With a box of clothes saved from various fostered children, Robin headed to NYC to a sample maker to find out how long it would take to get her first line going, using the clothing as inspiration.